 We are deeply grateful to Mrs. Adams and her family for this lovely trophy which will be greatly prized by all who win it.
-Our chairman, Mr. Gilbert gave his report and also expressed everyone's regret that Brig. and Mrs. Omond were leaving the Club as they were moving but was glad to hear that they would be able to join the Woking Club.
+Our chairman, Mr. Gilbert gave his report and also expressed everyone's regret that Brig. and Mrs. Omond were leaving the Club as they were mov-ing but was glad to hear that they would be able to join the Woking Club.
 Miss D. A. Lintern, our Captain, then reported on the events of the past season, congratulated all winners of the Club events and in particular Mr.R.F.
 Thorp, for being selected to play in the Presidents Cup and Professor B. G. Neal and Mrs. G. W. Soloman who were selected for the Surrey Cup.
 Miss Lintern also congratulated Mr. and Mrs. Riggall for several fine victories and especially the latter for doing so well in the Peels and All England and on winning the Ladies Field Candlestick.
-She said that perhaps the most pleasing success of all, other than the winning of the Longman Cup, was the splendid outright victory of Mr. J. A. Hollweg in the Open singles of the Roehampton Tournament against very strong opposition.
-The item that she thought brought most pleasure to the Club however, was the Longman Cup.
+She said that perhaps the most pleasing success of all, other than the winning of the Longman Cup, was the splendid outright victory of Mr. J. A. Hollweg in the Open singles of the Roehampton J. A. Hollweg in the Open singles of the Roenampton Tournament against very strong opposition.
+The item that she thought brought most pleasure to the Club how-ever, was the Longman Cup.
 Miss Lintern was warmly thanked for all her efforts for the Club.
 Mr. Caporn then referred to the League and reported that the Cup had again been won by Beechams.
 These matches were very successful and enjoyed by the 7 Clubs who took part.
-They would be welcoming some new Clubs next
+They would be welcoming some new Clubs next season.